raptorjit/raptorbook/manuscript/chapters.md

 ## Control memory layout with FFI

-# What diagnostic data the runtime system produces

-## Tracing with auditlog

-## Profiling with VMProfile

-# How to inspect diagnostic data
+# How to profile a program

+## Getting Auditlog and VMProfile diagnostic data

-## Interactive inspection with *Studio*
+## Exploring data interactively with *Studio*

 ### Reviewing the audit log